asiamdz/home1/site/content/_index.md

 ---
-title: Great coffee with a conscience
-subtitle: Support sustainable farming while enjoying a cup
+title: "I            "
+subtitle: M
 image: img/asiam.png
 blurb:
   heading: What is ASIAM?
-  text: >-
-    The Algerian Society of Industrial and Applied Mathematics (ASIAM) is a professional organization dedicated to advancing the field of industrial and applied mathematics in Algeria.
-Its goals often include:
+  text: The Algerian Society of Industrial and Applied Mathematics (ASIAM) is a
-        - Promoting research and education in applied mathematics.
-        - Fostering collaboration between mathematicians, scientists, and industry professionals to solve real-world problems
+    professional organization dedicated to advancing the field of industrial and applied mathematics in Algeria.
+Its goals often include promoting research and education in applied mathematics and fostering collaboration between mathematicians, scientists, and industry professionals to solve real-world problems.
-        - Organizing conferences, workshops, and scientific events to share knowledge and latest developments.
-        - Supporting young researchers and students in mathematics-related fields.
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their